gesellix/docker-haproxy-network/README.md

 Note that we don't expose any port on the `app` container.
 This is because we don't need to when we only want the containers to communicate with each other.
 We want the proxy HTTP port to be exposed on our public interface, though.
-The proxy is being configured with a special dns server, so that name resolution at runtime will query a specific server which is aware of the existing ip addresses in `mynetwork`.
+The proxy will use Docker's embedded DNS server for container name resolution in `mynetwork`.

 ### Hello World